JHarrison89/rails-api-session-auth-template/README.md

 An authentication method is stateless when it does not store session information in the backend.
 This implementation of session authentication works by placing the user_id in the session cookie and validating it with each request; if valid, the user is treated as signed in.

 An authentication method is stateful when it does store information about the session in the backend using a DB table or Cache.
 The session cookie holds the session ID (instead of a user ID), which is used to fetch and update records when necessary, and often requires more calls than stateless authentication.
-The pros of stateful include capturing a range of user data; cons include storing and clearing data and an increase in backend requests.
+The pros of stateful authentication include capturing a range of user data; cons include storing and clearing data and an increase in backend requests.

 Stateful authentication stores data such as user id, session id, user permissions, ip address, devise type, time of last request etc.